Skip to content Skip to footer

 The mineral water brand Vittel, for instance, ran an interactive online quiz for readers during Le Tour de France, increasing engagement and building a closer relationship with users.

-features: parts of your site that allow users to personalize their experience and encourage high frequency of visits through bringing value directly in front of them.
+UX features: parts of your site that allow users to personalize their experience and encourage high frequency of visits through bringing value directly in front of them.
 For instance, the ability to save content for later, follow topics or authors, easily share content on social media, etc.

 The French Football Federation's publishing site includes social sharing buttons, adds a tag to link to other related content and recommends further reading through article links at the side of the screen, based on the article we're currently consuming.

-Cross-channel experience – use a mix of channels to reach customers in various, complementary and cohesive ways, including push (email or push notifications on ) and pull notifications (in-app messages, content cards, etc that occur within your site or app).
+Cross-channel experience – use a mix of channels to reach customers in various, complementary and cohesive ways, including push (email or push notifications on mobile) and pull notifications (in-app messages, content cards, etc that occur within your site or app).

 2. Data collection